 The Certificates are not debt obligations of the Trustee.
 Instead, each Certificate represents solely an undivided pro rata ownership interest in the relevant Trust Assets relating to that Series.
 Recourse to the Trustee is limited to the relevant Trust Assets of the relevant Series and the proceeds of the relevant Trust Assets of the relevant Series are the sole source of payments on the Certificates of that Series.
-Upon receipt by the Trustee of a Dissolution Notice in accordance with the terms of Condition 14 (Dissolution Events) or upon an early redemption of the relevant Certificates in whole or, as the case may be, in part, under Condition 10 (Capital Distributions of the Trust), the sole rights of each of the Trustee and/or the Delegate (acting on behalf of the Certificateholders) as applicable, will be (subject to Condition 15 (Enforcement and Exercise of Right)) against the Bank to perform its obligations under the Transaction Documents to which it is a party.
+Upon receipt by the Trustee of a Dissolution Notice in accordance with the terms of Condition 14 (Dissolution Events), the sole rights of each of the Trustee and/or the Delegate (acting on behalf of the Certificateholders) as applicable, will be (subject to Condition 15 (Enforcement and Exercise of Right)) against the Bank to perform its obligations under the Transaction Documents to which it is a party.